-This study proposed and implemented a model to represent realistic vegetation and aeolian process dynamics in a semi-arid environment.
-This ViSTA_GrAM model extended the modelling capacities of the ViSTA_M17 model by representing the grazing interaction via an ABM module.
+This study proposed and implemented a model to represent realistic vegetation and aeolian process dynamics in a semiarid environment.
+This ViSTA\GrAM model extended the modeling capacities of the ViSTA\M17 model by representing grazing interaction via an ABM module.
 The rescaling of the simulation grid to 200 by 200 cells of 5 m resolution allowed for the representation of a larger landscape without diminishing the pertinence of the interactions between the model components.
-Series of simulations, representing hypothetical semi-arid environments, were compared to published results in peer-reviewed literature and have demonstrated the capacity of the ViSTA_GrAM model to effectively represent the interaction between the vegetation, the rainfall regime, the sediment transport and the grazing in a theoric context.
-The integration of the GrAM module within the ViSTA_GrAM model showed the results of the vegetation interactions with grazers at a finer scale than the original ViSTA_M17 model, highlighting the complex nature of those interactions and reaffirming the need for an integrative approach to study these processes.
+Series of simulations, representing hypothetical semi-arid environments, were compared to published results in peer-reviewed literature and have demonstrated the capacity of the ViSTA\GrAM model to effectively represent the interaction between vegetation, the rainfall regime, sediment transport, and grazing in a theoretical context.
+The integration of GrAM within the ViSTA\GrAM model showed the results of the vegetation interactions with grazers at a finer scale than the original ViSTA M17 model, highlighting the complex nature of those interactions and reaffirming the need for an integrative approach to study these processes.

 The model in its current state still has some limitations, notably concerning the representation of sediment transport and the sensitivity of the model vegetation growth to this transport.
-To address these limitations and offer a better evaluation of the model application to real semi-arid environments, future work should include the horizontal saltation flux as an output, introduce several grass species growth response curves, and calibrate the model against more empirical data.
-With further development of the model and with an application of the model made in direct comparison to empirical data, we think it can offer an invaluable tool to help extend our understanding of arid environments and help improve landscape management in such environments.
+To address these limitations and offer a better evaluation of the model application to real semi-arid environments, future work should include adding the horizontal saltation flux as an output, introducing several grass species growth response curves, and calibrating the model against other available empirical data.
+With further development of the model and with an application of the model made in direct comparison to empirical data, we think it can offer an invaluable tool to help extend our understanding of arid environments and to help improve landscape management in such environments.
+Appendix A: Sensibility testing supporting modifications made to the model ViSTA\M17